 - Enter contests

 I have never been to a pitch session, so I’ve nothing to say about that, but by all means, if you have the time to go and money to spend, they’ve certainly worked for people I know.
-Superagent Sarah LaPolla wrote a post just today on things to keep in mind if you attend a conference, so go ahead and read it if you’re thinking about it!
+Agent Sarah LaPolla has a post on things to keep in mind if you attend a conference, so go ahead and read it if you’re thinking about it!

 Querying is the most common way to get a literary agent, and it involves the following elements:

 - Create a query list, taking into account agents that rep your category and genre and have the sales and experience you’re looking for.
 Not sure where to start?
 Querytracker is an excellent database.
 Use their search function and go from there.
 Once you have names/agencies, you can get narrower information if they’re listed on LiteraryRambles.
+(I also have a list of recent interviews with agents here.)
 Finally, check Writer Beware to make sure the agents you’re considering don’t appear on a list of agents to avoid.